MicroStrategy/embedding-sdk-docs/docs/native-embedding-architecture/mstr-environment.md

 description: MstrEnvironment namespace
 ---

-This instance of this class is the object returned from `microstrategy.embeddingComponent.environments.create()` function, which allows access to the MicroStrategy application.
+The instance of this class is the object returned from the `microstrategy.embeddingComponent.environments.create()` function, which allows access to the MicroStrategy application.
+MstrEnvironment class represents one MicroStrategy Library Application identified by a URL.

 ## APIs